Republic F-84G Thunderjet

 The F-84G has a couple of intakes at these panels, and the rear fuselage end at the exhaust pipe is slightly shorter for the F-84G, being a straight line on the F-84G with the rudder trailing edge, whereas on the F-84E this exhaust pipe protrudes a tiny bit.

-(Very early F-84E also had no extensive canopy framing.
+(Very early F-84E also less canopy frames.
 Also, the F-84E had no refuelling equipment such as the intake at the wing leading edge and the tank booms on the tip tanks).

-Assembly was straight forward with very minor filling in some places.
-After assembly and surface polishing, a base coat was added with Revell 75 enamel.
+Assembly was straight forward and quick with very minor filling in some places.
+After assembly and surface polishing, a grey base coat was added with Revell 75 enamel.

 In the bays, adequate moulded details are provided.

-After the base coat, the model received a coat of gloss black and when dry a coat of Johnson Future to ensure that a very smooth finish is there.
-Next, a couple of coats of ALCLAD II gloss Aluminium was applied with the airbrush.
+After the grey base coat, the model received a coat of gloss black and, when dry, a coat of Johnson Future to ensure that a very smooth finish is there.
+Next, a couple of coats of ALCLAD II gloss Aluminium were applied with the airbrush.

 The canopy has framing and this was made from aluminium foil strips cut from BARE METAL FOIL with a very sharp scalp.
 Note also the circular shape.